frovedis/packaging/getting_started.md

 procedure call) to provide the above functionalities from Spark or Python.
 The server can run on both x86 and VE.

+To run the server, the network should be configured properly.
+Please check if

+    $ hostname -i

+returns the correct IP address.

 To use x86 version of the server, first source ./x86/bin/x86env.sh It also includes various environment variables for Spark and Python.
 Spark and Scala are already installed in ./x86/opt.